Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Experiments

 \subsection{Automatic thresholds optimization}

-Previous subsection shows that the performance of different sound classes can be very different.
-Thus it can be useful to observe the precision-recall curve of different sound classes under various thresholds.
-Fig. \ref{fig:at_thresholds} shows the precision-recall curve of sound classes under different thresholds.
-The blue and red curve show the validation and evaluation precision-recall curve, respectively.
-It can be seen that the validation and the evaluation curve have similar trend but are not fully overlapped, indicating that the data distribution of validation and evaluation data can be slightly different.
+Previous subsection shows that the performance of different sound classes can be different.
+It can be useful to observe their precision-recall curves under various thresholds. \qk{Fig. \ref{fig:at_thresholds} shows the AT precision-recall curve of sound classes with the CNN-biGRU-Att system under different thresholds ranging from 0 and 1.} The blue and red curve show the validation and evaluation precision-recall curve, respectively.
+Fig. \ref{fig:at_thresholds} shows that the validation and the evaluation curve have similar trend but are not overlapped, indicating that the data distribution of validation and evaluation data can be slightly different.
 Some sound classes such as screaming have high precision at a variety of thresholds.
-On the other hand, for some sound classes such as car passing by, the precision drops rapidly with the increase of recall.
-Fig. \ref{fig:at_thresholds} shows that to obtain the best metric different thresholds are required for different sound classes.
+On the other hand, the precision drops rapidly with the increase of recall for some sound classes such as car passing by.
+Fig. \ref{fig:at_thresholds} shows that different sound classes have different thresholds to achieve optimal metrics such as F1 score.

-Table \ref{tab:result} shows the AT and SED performance with clipwise training systems.
+Table \ref{tab:result} shows the AT and SED performance with the clip-wise training systems.
 We first apply constant thresholds for both AT and SED systems.
 The constant thresholds are the same as the thresholds applied in previous sections.
 In addition to applying the constant thresholds, we apply thresholds $ \Theta^{\text{AT}} $ and $ \Theta^{\text{SED}} $ for AT and SED obtained by using the automatic thresholds optimization algorithm described in Algorithm \ref{alg:opt_thresholds}.
 Table \ref{tab:result} shows that the proposed automatic thresholds optimization improved both the AT and SED performance.
-For example, the CNN-transformer AT F1 score improves from 0.557 to 0.599 and 0.629 to 0.646 in validation and evaluation set, respectively.
-The CNN-biGRU SED ER is reduced from 0.80 to 0.65 and 0.78 to 0.68 in validation and evaluation set, respectively.
-The results show the effectiveness of the proposed automatic threshold optimization method.
+For example, the CNN-Transformer AT F1 score improves from 0.557 to 0.599, and 0.629 to 0.646 in the validation and evaluation set, respectively.
+The CNN-biGRU SED ER is reduced from 0.80 to 0.65, and 0.78 to 0.68 in the validation and evaluation set, respectively.
+Those results show the effectiveness of the proposed automatic threshold optimization method.